Camp Mystic: Flooding

-Aftermath and legal
+Aftermath and legal proceedings

-In September 2025, Camp Mystic announced in an email that they would be partially reopening for the summer of 2026.
-In early November 2025, the families of six of the deceased children and the two counselors killed in the flooding filed two lawsuits against the camps owners and others, claiming negligence.
-In the suit the families allege that despite the camp being in a known high-risk flood zone campers were told to stay in their cabins, had not adopted a legally required evacuation plan and valued equipment over evacuation causing a "self-created" disaster.
-Individual lawsuits were filed separately by the families of two other deceased children campers.
-Camp Mystic issued two statements, one from the camp and one from its lawyers shortly after the suits were filed offering prayers for the family and alleges that there had been no prior warning and was completely unexpected in the lawyers statement.
+In September 2025, Camp Mystic announced in an email that it would partially reopen the Camp Mystic–Cypress Lake campus, which had not sustained damage during the flood, for the summer of 2026.
+In November 2025, the families of six children and the two counselors killed in the flooding filed two lawsuits against the camp’s owners and other parties, claiming negligence.
+The suit claims that despite the camp being located in a known high-risk flood zone, campers were told to remain in their cabins, the camp had not adopted a legally required evacuation plan, and staff prioritized saving equipment over evacuation—creating what the filings described as a "self-created" disaster.
+Separate lawsuits were also filed by the families of two other deceased campers.

+Shortly after the suits were filed, Camp Mystic issued two statements—one from the camp and one from its attorneys—offering prayers for the families and asserting that there had been no prior warning and that the flood was completely unexpected.
+A lawsuit filed by Will and CiCi Steward, the parents of camper Cile Steward, whose body has not been recovered, alleges that the camp ignored multiple flood warnings.

+In December 2025, Camp Mystic announced that it would install a flood warning system on the campgrounds.
+By February 2026, five lawsuits representing 15 families had been filed against the camp.
+That same month, Will and CiCi Steward sought an injunction to prevent Camp Mystic from reopening in March 2026 as planned, arguing that reopening would "destroy evidence".
+On March 4, 2026, Judge Maya Guerra Gamble ruled in the plaintiffs' favor to halt renovations to the Guadalupe Camp until the investigations were complete, but allowing the Cypress Lake campus to re-open in the summer of 2026.

+In April 2026, it was announced that Camp Mystic would not be reopening for the summer.
+The decision came following hearings in which Texas lawmakers questioned whether the camp was adequately prepared to reopen.
+The camp was also criticized during the two-day hearing for failing to plan and train staff to evacuate cabins during floods and how the chaotic evacuation began too late.

+On June 24, 2026, Camp Mystic filed for Chapter 11 bankruptcy protection, listing assets between $1 million and $10 million and liabilities between $10 million and $50 million.

 Facilities and administration

-The camp is set on about 725 acre in unincorporated Kerr County, Texas, 6 mi southwest of the city of Hunt.
+The camp is set on about 725 acre in unincorporated Kerr County, Texas, 6 mi southwest of the community of Hunt.
 The campus consists of two neighboring sites near the confluence of the South Fork Guadalupe River and Cypress Creek.
 The camp serves girls aged eight to seventeen.

 The camp's recreation hall was built in the 1920s, using lumber from local cypress trees.

 As of 2018, the camp had 78 counselors.
-In early July 2025, the camp had 108 staff.
+At the time of the 2025 flood, the camp had 108 staff.